dusking/opensubtitles-com/README.md

-    set-cred            Set the API key, username and password in the config file. show-cred           Show the username and password in the config file. search              Search for subtitles by various criteria. download            Download a subtitle by file-id or movie-hash.
+    set-cred            Set the API key, username and password in the config file. show-cred           Show the username and password in the config file. search              Search for subtitles by various criteria. download            Download a subtitle by query, file-id or movie-hash.

 optional arguments:
   -h, --help            show this help message and exit